AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 >
 >An image that requires more than the maximum memory limit will be rejected.
 >
->To change the memory limit for PTIFF creation, navigate to **Tools** &gt; **Operations** &gt; **Web Console**&gt; **Adobe CQ Scene7 PTiffManager** and change the **maxMemory** value.
+>To change the memory limit for PTIFF creation, navigate to **[!UICONTROL Tools &gt; Operations &gt; Web Console &gt; Adobe CQ Scene7 PTiffManager]** and change the **[!UICONTROL maxMemory]** value.

 ### Setting up Authentication {#setting-up-authentication}

 You need to set up replication authentication on author in order to replicate images to the Dynamic Media image delivery service.
-You do this by obtaining a KeyStore and then saving it under the **dynamic-media-replication** user and configuring it.
+You do this by obtaining a KeyStore and then saving it under the **[!UICONTROL dynamic-media-replication]** user and configuring it.
 Your company administrator should have received a welcome email with the KeyStore file and necessary credentials during the provisioning process.
 If you did not receive this, please contact Customer Care.

-To set up authentication:
+**To set up authentication**:

 1. Contact Customer Care for your KeyStore file and password if you do not already have this.
 This is part of provisioning and it will associate the keys to your account.
 1. In AEM, tap the AEM logo to access the global navigation console, then tap **[!UICONTROL Tools &gt;  Security &gt; Users]**.
-1. On the User Management page, navigate to the **dynamic-media-replication **user, then tap to open.
+1. On the User Management page, navigate to the **[!UICONTROL dynamic-media-replication]** user, then tap to open.

    ![dm-replication](assets/dm-replication.png)